-Breathing diesel engine exhaust exposes you to chemicals known to the State of California to cause cancer and birth defects, or other reproductive harm.
+WARNING: Breathing diesel engine exhaust exposes you to chemicals known to the State of California to cause cancer and birth defects. or other reproductive harm.

-Always start and operate the engine in a well-ventilated area.

-If in an exposed area, vent the exhaust to the outside.

-Do not modify or tamper with the exhaust system.

-Do not idle the engine except as necessary.
+- Always start and operate the engine in a well-ventilated area. - If in an exposed area, vent the exhaust to the outside. - Do not modify or tamper with the exhaust system. - Do not idle the engine except as necessary.

+For more information go to www.P65 warnings.ca.gov/diesel

-This product, when used for welding or cutting, produces fumes or gases which contain chemicals known to the State of California to cause birth defects and, in some cases, cancer.
+WARNING: This product, when used for welding or cutting, produces fumes or gases which contain chemicals known to the State of California to cause birth defects and, in some cases, cancer.
 (California Health & Safety Code § 25249.5 et seq.)